Wind Plant Benchmark, Availability Time Accounting.

 By partnering with universities and industry, Sandia works to advance the state of knowledge in materials, structurally efficient airfoil designs, active-flow aerodynamic controls, and sensors.
 Researchers at the Labs are investigating integrated blade designs where airfoil choice, blade platform, materials, manufacturing process, and embedded controls are all considered in a system perspective.
 Sandia works with operators, developers, and manufacturers to help document and evaluate known reliability problems and develop tools and methods to anticipate and investigate future reliability issues.

-Registration information for the August 13-14, 2013 Wind Plant Reliability Workshop is now available online.
+2013 Wind Turbine Reliability Benchmark Report now available online.

 A new version of the NuMAD© code, NuMAD© (v2.0), is now available.

 U.S. Department of Energy (DOE) and Sandia National Laboratories (Sandia) are developing the Scaled WInd Farm Technology (SWIFT) facility, hosted at Texas Tech University, to enable rapid, cost-efficient testing and development of transformative wind energy technology.